copsTvFan/cops-episode-guide/guide.md

 - Officers pursue a wanted man and prevent a potentially deadly home invasion.
 - A tense passenger starts mouthing off before deputies can get a word in.
-- Police search for a teen’s stolen bike and find a man at the end of his rope.
+- Police search for a teen's stolen bike and find a man at the end of his rope.

 ## S30E26